Tekno (musician): 2018–present: "Freak Me", "Won't Be Late", "Don't Jealous Me", and Old Romance

-Afro-pop singer Tekno has released the music video for his latest single "Puttin".
+Tekno has released the music video for his latest single "Puttin".

-On the back of his acclaimed 2023 album, The More The Better, award -winning Nigerian musician and producer, Tekno, has kicked off a new musical era with his latest song, dubbed, Wayo.
+On the back of his 2023 album, The More The Better, award -winning Nigerian musician and producer, Tekno, has kicked off a new musical era with his latest song, dubbed, Wayo.
 This new single is the first offering of his new partnership with Mr Eazi's emPawa Africa, which will see Tekno becoming an investor and partner in the label.

 Personal life

 In May 2018, Tekno's girlfriend gave birth to a girl child.
 In 2020, Tekno announced that he has relocated to the United States.
 This was a reaction to the news of the proposal presented at the Nigerian National Assembly for the change of the country's name to UAR, which was an acronym for United African Republic or United Alkebulan Republic on 2 June.

 In 2017, Tekno made it known to the public that he has acid reflux.
 The condition had gotten complicated and had ultimately affected his vocal cords.
 He had to undergo surgery to tackle the issue.